Toloka/docs/en/template-builder/templates/audio-transcript.md

 # Audio transcription

-For this type of project, you can use the **Audio Transcription** template ([view code in the sandbox](https://clck.ru/TqsSX)).
+For this type of project, you can use the **Transcribing audio recordings** template ([view code in the sandbox](https://clck.ru/TqsSX)).
 It has pre-configured validation, task layout, and shortcuts.

 {% cut "Components used in the example" %}